Home โ€บ Destinations โ€บ Europe โ€บ Greece

 If you want to learn more about the history and traditions of Mykonos, visit the Aegean Maritime Museum.
 Also, the Monastery of Panagia Tourliani and the Monastery of Paleokastro near Ano Mera village.

-You can also explore several wineries, where you can taste the local wines and Mykonian dishes.
+You can also visit several wineries to taste the local wines and Mykonian dishes.
 And don’t forget about olives and cheese – they can be served a lot during your stay on Mykonos.
 Mykonos also features many luxurious hotels and seaside resorts.

 How to Get to Mykonos and When to Go